 PayPal and Venmo are the leading financial services in this category.
 PayPal tops the chart with its presence over 202 countries where more than 250 million users transact funds.

 While Venmo which is owned by PayPal is the fastest growing service in this category that has witnessed a tremendous growth in its total payment volume by 58% (approx.) in the second quarter of 2021 as compared to that of 47% (approx.) in the fourth quarter of 2020.

 The peer-to-peer applications that involve a bank as one of the parties in the transactions are called bank centric peer to peer payment apps.

 We can further divide this category into two types.
 One, in which the banks have their own mobile application.

 Second, the peer to peer payment applications that transfer funds via different financial sector organisations such as credit unions, a financial security business, financial institutions and partner bank.

 Zelle is one of the safest platform developed by top US banking institutes that matches all the safety standards of banking establishments.

 Zelle app draws and deposits money directly into the bank account instead of any sort of account that has stored currency.

 3. Social media centric

-Snapchat launched Snapcash four months before Facebook integrated the payment feature.
+Snapchat launched Snapcash four months before Facebook integrated the online payment feature.
 However, they had to shut it down on 30th August 2018.